RoyalUr/RoyalUr-Java/README.md

 * [Play The Royal Game of Ur on RoyalUr.net.](https://royalur.net/)

 * If you want to delve deeper, join us to discuss the game by [joining our Discord!](https://discord.gg/HBP83J4qHV)

+# 🔧 Installation
+Currently, the RoyalUr-Java library is only available through building the source code using Maven.
+We plan to release the library into the central library as well, but we have had issues with that process that we still need to work out.
+You can manually install from the source code by running `mvn install` in the root directory of the source code.

 # 🚀 Example